If there’s a topic we’ve missed, let us know, and we will be happy to dive into it.

 A payment system is any system used to settle financial transactions through the transfer of monetary value.
 Just like trains need a track to travel from one location to another, money or any type of currency needs a payment system to travel from one place to another.
 For example, when money is spent in an eCommerce or merchant store, it needs a payment system to go from a buyer to a seller, or a salary needs a payment system to go from an employer to an employee.

 There’s a growing need for payment systems as cash becomes less popular.
 In fact, some businesses are already becoming cashless.
-Even more widespread, some countries in Scandinavia, such as Denmark and Sweden, are making a deliberate shift towards becoming cashless societies.
+Even more widespread, some countries in Scandinavia, such as Denmark and Sweden, are shifting towards becoming cashless societies.
 Unlike cash, payment systems offer faster and more secure ways of paying online and in-store.
-But as eCommerce grows and digital online payment systems provide a faster and easier way to make purchases, it’s more important to adhere to responsible spending habits.
+But as eCommerce grows and digital online payment systems provide a faster and easier way to make purchases, adhering to responsible spending habits is more important.

 What are the different types of online payment systems?